johncmunson/navigating-the-react-ecosystem/README.md

 When you begin learning, start with the [main concepts](https://reactjs.org/docs/hello-world.html) section in the official docs.
 You should be able to get through all twelve concepts in a day.

 From here, it's time to graduate to more in-depth tutorials and guides, preferably ones that walk you through the entire process of building a small to medium sized application that communicates with an API.
 There are a wealth of resources available.
 Choose one, or a couple, that are up to date and well maintained.
 If you are a small team all learning together, you should learn from the same resources so as to all be on the same page with each other.
-Allow yourself at least a full week to get up to speed with everything, especially if you also intend to learn Redux.
+Allow yourself at least a full week to get up to speed with the basics, especially if you also intend to learn Redux.

 Here are a couple of my recommendations...